foundry-rs/book/src/cheatcodes/parse-toml.md

 We use the terms `number`, `string`, `object`, `array`, `boolean`, `null` as they are defined in the [JSON spec](https://www.w3schools.com/js/js_json_datatypes.asp).

+Lossless conversion is not guaranteed due to type conversions and edge cases are to be expected.
+We rely on the default conversion of [Serde](https://docs.rs/serde/latest/serde/) for the translation between JSON and TOML.

 **TOML Encoding Rules**

 - `float` is limited to 32 bits (i.e. `+1.5`).
 It is not recommended to use floating point values